hejny/2d3d-game/README.md

-# `This app was made on a hackathon and not maintained for a long time.
-So expect a very pure code quality.`
+# `This project was not finished and also not maintained for a long time.
+So expect not very updated stuff.`